Abhishekpamulapati/PortfolioProjects/README.md

 ## Languages and tools
-Languages used in this repository are SQL-SSMS,Apache PySpark, Python - Libraries:- Pandas, Numpy, Matplotlib, Beautiful Soup,Requests
+Languages used in this repository are SQL-SSMS,Apache PySpark, Python - Libraries:- Pandas, Numpy, Matplotlib, Beautiful Soup,Requests,Dotenv, Json

 ## 🚀 About Me